groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatablereader/_index.md

 ```

-The depth of nesting for the current row of the com.groupdocs.assembly.system.data.DataTableReader.
+The depth of nesting for the current row of the [DataTableReader](../../com.groupdocs.assembly.system.data/datatablereader).

 **Returns:**
 int - The depth of nesting for the current row; always zero.